The Plastic Club: History

 The Plastic Club was founded by art educator Emily Sartain.
 It was founded as an arts organization for women to promote collaboration and members' works, partly in response to the Philadelphia Sketch Club, an exclusively male arts club.
 The first President was the etcher Blanche Dillaye.
+The word "plastic" was chosen, at the suggestion of Dillaye, to refer to "the state of any unfinished work of art".
 The motto of the club was taken from a poem by Theophile Gautier:

 The Plastic Club insignia was designed by Elisabeth Hallowell Saunders.

 The club offered art classes, social events, and exhibitions.
 Its annual masquerade party was called "the Rabbit."

 Early members included Elenore Plaisted Abbott, Paula Himmelsbach Balano, Cecilia Beaux, Fern Coppedge, Elizabeth Shippen Green, Charlotte Harding, Frances Tipton Hunter, Violet Oakley, Emily and Harriet Sartain, Jessie Willcox Smith, and Alice Barber Stephens, many of whom had been students of Howard Pyle.
-When the fall exhibition was held in 1898, the works of Pyle's former students—Elizabeth Fearne Bonsall, Elizabeth Shippen Green, Jessie Willcox Smith, Charlotte Harding, Violet Oakley, and Angela De Cora—were singled out.
+When the fall exhibition was held in 1898, the works of Pyle's former students, including Elizabeth Fearne Bonsall, Elizabeth Shippen Green, Jessie Willcox Smith, Charlotte Harding, Violet Oakley, and Angela De Cora, were singled out.

 In 1918, the club was involved in the founding of the Philadelphia School of Occupational Therapy, reflecting the connection between occupational therapy and the Arts and Crafts movement in the United States between the Civil War and World War I.

-In 1991 the organization opened its membership to include men.
+In 1991, the organization opened its membership to include men.
 During the 1990s the club also sought to attract art students, offering free membership to two recent graduates a year.

 The Plastic Club building at 247 South Camac Street was added to the Philadelphia Register of Historic Places in 1962.